 This traditional New Orleans hangover cure beats your bog-standard vanilla milkshake.

 Vanilla and pineapple bring out the sweetness of the rum against a citrus background.

 Reminiscent of an Espresso Martini but with raisiny fruit and distinctive gentiane bitterness.
 A great after dinner sipper but don't let that stop you

 Most unusual and interesting.
-Recognisably a Daiquiri but with creamy mouth-feel and great depth of flavour.
+Recognisably a Daiquiri but with a creamy mouthfeel and great depth of flavour.

 Slightly sweet with vanilla, cherry and cinnamon and complex peppermint and herbal notes from the Strega interlaced with cognac.

 Reminiscent of a Hemingway Special, this flavoursome, vanilla-laced Daiquiri has a wonderfully tangy, bittersweet finish.